 Simple English definitions for legal terms

-Read a random definition: interpretive rule
+Read a random definition: tentative trust

 A common calling is a job that anyone has the right to do, like being a store owner or a taxi driver.
 These jobs have a legal duty to serve anyone who asks for their services.
 For example, a hotel owner must let anyone stay at their hotel if they have a room available.
 This is different from other jobs where the person can choose who they want to work with.